-Moreover, ECHA notes that based on the information provided in the registration dossier registered substance is surface active.
-Following the Guidance on information requirements and chemical safety assessment, Chapter R.7c (version 3.0, June 2017), ECHA considers that, without specific and adequate justification, for the surface active agents the Kow is not the suitable parameter to predict bioaccumulation and toxicity potential of these substances.
+Moreover, following the Guidance on information requirements and chemical safety assessment, Chapter R.7c (version 3.0, June 2017), ECHA considers that, without specific and adequate justification, for the surface active agents (ECHA observes that in the readacross justification document you have stated that "Alkyl ethoxylates are surface active") the Kow is not the suitable parameter to predict bioaccumulation and toxicity potential of these substances.
 Therefore, ECHA considers that QSAR estimated aquatic toxicity effect concentrations do not comply with the rules set forth under Annex XI, section 1.3 of REACH and are not reliable.